Creating New Shipments

 The Shipping Date and Required Delivery Date properties limit delivery options for the shipment, meaning that it can only be allocated to those carrier services that would be able to ship it within the specified date range and / or deliver it by the specified required delivery date.

-If the dates you specify are too restrictive then PRO may be unable to allocate, as there may not be any carrier services available to take the shipment.
+If the dates you specify are too restrictive then Ship may be unable to allocate, as there may not be any carrier services available to take the shipment.
 As such, you should only specify shipping and delivery dates where it is necessary to do so.

 Once you have specified shipping dates, either click Create Shipment to finish creating the shipment, or Next to display the optional Customs Documentation card.